MoserMichael/my-notes/learning-scala.md

     No _ or $ ever as part of identifier names (the syntax allows it!).
 These can be be implicitly inserted by the compiler for internal names.
     For example operator names get substituted: :-> as operator will be substituted by $colon$minus$greater by the compiler.

-    For getters and setters they got this convention
+    For getters and setters they got this convention (don't wory, these are very very rare)

         class Company {
           // leading underscore for private! (by default every decl is public!)